 - Testosterone levels do not appear to reliably correlate to performance in either men or women within the same gender divisions.Karkazis 2012 Additionally, there is substantial overlap between testosterone levels in men and women.
 Bermon 2017 This suggests using testosterone levels to determine eligibility for sport may be inappropriate.
 At present, only the IAAF uses testosterone levels to determine eligibility for the women’s division in a handful of track events.
 There are no testosterone (or other hormone) eligibility requirements for participation in any men’s division for any sport.
 The CAS has suggested that this may be discriminatory.
 CAS 2015

 - The existing literature on transgender athletes is lacking.
-There are less than a handful of quantitative studies published to date.
+There are few quantitative studies published to date.
 In the case of transgender women, the Harper study found no performance advantage and the Gooren study found that muscle mass levels in transgender women closely approximated muscle mass levels in cisgender women, though the average muscle mass levels of transgender women remained higher.
 Harper 2015.
 Gooren 2004 At this time, it is not possible to confidently determine what, if any, competitive advantage exists for transgender athletes under the current IOC rules.
 Using data that compares men to women to determine policies for transgender athletes may be inappropriate and lead to erroneous conclusions.
 There are examples where these data are confounded by errors relating to equity in competition, participation, training opportunities, and misrepresentation.
 Thibault 2010 Capranica 2013 Guillaume 2009 Bermon 2018

 - The Olympic Charter encourages inclusion of individuals without discrimination based on race, color, sex, sexual orientation, language, religion, political or other opinion, national or social origin, property, birth, or other status.
 The rules of sport exist to ensure “fair-play,” but are ultimately arbitrary.
 Inclusion, however, is not arbitrary and represents a primary aim of the Olympic Charter.
 Olympic Charter 2018 It is likely that transgender athletes avoid participation in sport due to fear.
 Sonja 2014 Putting additional restrictions on eligibility for transgender athletes is unlikely to increase participation rates.
 Those in a position of power should consider themselves obligated to continually review information and policies to ensure equity and equality in sports participation, to the extent that’s possible.